 The 'Barkless Dog,' the Basenji, is a sighthound from West Africa and is likely one of the oldest domesticated breeds.
-His intelligence is equally matched with drive and energy—and stubbornness.
-Though they don't bark, they do vocalize with yodels, howls, and, occasionally, screams.
+His intelligence is equally matched by his drive and energy—and stubbornness.
+And though he does not bark, he does vocalize with yodels, howls, and, occasionally, screams.

-This breed is not an ideal choice for a first-time dog owner—the Basenji presents a challenging temperament for inexperienced down owners.
-While intelligent and able to learn commands easily, the stubborn dog prefers to make his own decisions in everything from when and where to sit to what's considered appropriate as a toy.
+This breed is not an ideal choice for a first-time dog owner—the Basenji presents a challenging temperament for people who lack experience with dogs.
+While intelligent and able to learn commands easily, this stubborn dog prefers to make his own decisions in everything from when and where to sit to what's considered appropriate as a toy.
 The tenacious, counter-surfing, escape artist is also a lovable, playful companion for those who want to put the effort into training such a strong-willed breed—a sense of humor is absolutely necessary.

 Basenji are also known as the African Barkless Dog, African Bush Dog, and Congo Dog.